pslack/frame3dd/README-win32.txt

 NOTE: FRAME3DD is a *command line* program.
 It processes an input text file and adds output data at the end of that file.
+It is best to run FRAME3DD from within a Command Prompt window.

 NOTE: FRAME3DD input files, such as those in the 'examples' directory currently include places where the file-paths for certain output files